Yenthe666/Odoo_Samples/README.md

 This repository contains samples in different modules.
 Every folder is a module which you can easily install to see how things work or you can browse the code!

+<h3>Module button_action_demo</h3>
+This module will learn you how to create buttons at the top of forms and how to make it perform actions.
+All Python (model data) is under models/button_action_demo.py and you can find the views under views/button_view.xml.

 <h3>Module default_data_demo</h3>
 This module will learn you how to automatically insert default data in to a database.
 It will create a new model (demo.default.data) which is filled with records that are made in the file defaultdata.xml (under data/ folder).